skeeto/skeeto.github.com/_posts/2013-01-26-JavaScript-Distributed-Computing-Revisited.markdown

 advantage of the fact that most browsers return function source code from `toString()`.

-Another difficulty is libraries.
-Ignoring the stupid idea of passing code through the event API and evaling it, that single URL must contain *all* the source code the worker will use as one script.
+<s>Another difficulty is libraries.
+Ignoring the stupid idea of
+passing code through the event API and evaling it, that single URL must contain *all* the source code the worker will use as one script.
 This means if you want to use any libraries you'll need to concatenate them with your script.
-That complicates things slightly, but I imagine many people will be minifying their worker JavaScript anyway.
+That complicates things slightly, but I imagine many people will be minifying their worker JavaScript anyway.</s>

+Libraries can be loaded by the worker with the `importScripts()` function, so not everything needs to be packed into one script.
+Furthermore, workers can make HTTP requests with XMLHttpRequest, so that data don't need to be embedded either.
+Note that it's probably worth making these requests synchronously (third argument `false`), because blocking isn't an issue in workers.

 The other big change was the effect Google Chrome, especially its V8 JavaScript engine, had on the browser market.
 Browser JavaScript is